dymium-org/core/README.md

 Note that, the number of alternatives available to each agent is customisable to realistically represent a matching situation that is being simulated.
-For example, in a housing search situation it properly would be inappropiate to assume that all relocating households have perfect knowledge about all the available dwelling units that are on the market at any moment in time.
+For example, in a housing search situation, it might be inappropiate to assume that all relocating households have perfect knowledge about all the available dwelling units that are on the market at any moment in time.
 Hence, the modeller might want to limit the number of alternatives available in the choiceset of each household or the number of zones that the households look for their options.

 Currently, there are two implementations of market matching algorithms which are